Maingron/yourls-shareto-configurable/README.md

 - Enable or disable sharing options for specific platforms.
 - Customize titles, platform link templates, and icons for each sharing option.
 - Configure popup window dimensions for sharing dialogs.
-- Supports QR codes, LinkedIn, Tumblr, and up to 5 custom sharing options.
+- Supports QR codes, E-Mails, LinkedIn, other platforms, plus up to 4 custom sharing options.

 ## Installation